Hellmole/Hellmole/README.md

 My name is Jakub Jandura and I have extensive experience in the field of information technology and print system management.
 I specialize in front-end development and software process automation, with skills spanning a wide range of technologies from JavaScript to PHP and SQL databases.
-Currently, I am focusing on expanding my expertise in modern front-end frameworks such as React and Vue.js.
+Currently, I am focusing on expanding my expertise in modern front-end frameworks.

 In my coding work, I primarily work with plain JavaScript.
 I definitely want to focus more on front-end application development in REACT, VUE.JS, etc. Additionally, I work with HTML5, CSS, XML, JSON, PowerShell, AHK, and PHP.